Can AI learn without data?

 In other words, in the future, AI itself will generate its own data through experimentation, observation, and action adjustment—similar to how humans learn from real-world experience.

-A concrete example is the Absolute Zero Reasoner (AZR) model.
-AZR is trained entirely through self-play, requiring no human-provided input.
-It generates its own problems (e.g., code snippets or math problems), solves them, and uses the outcomes (through code execution or environment feedback) as reward signals to learn.
+Breakthrough example: The Absolute Zero Reasoner (AZR) model is trained entirely through self-play, requiring no human-provided input.
+It generates its own problems (e.g., code snippets or math problems), solves them, and uses the outcomes as reward signals to learn.

 Remarkably, despite not using external training data, AZR achieves top performance in math and programming tasks, even outperforming models trained on tens of thousands of labeled examples.
 This demonstrates that AI can generate its own "dataset" by continuously posing and solving challenges.

 In addition to AZR, many other studies explore AI that learns autonomously.
-Intelligent agent systems can interact with software and virtual worlds (tools, websites, simulation games) to accumulate experiential data.
+Intelligent agent systems can interact with software and virtual worlds to accumulate experiential data.

 Cutting-edge trend - learning from "experience" instead of static data